Shrewsbury Prison: Film location

 Since its closure in September 2015, it was reported the buildings would be used as a setting for the Sky 1 television drama, Lucky Man (producer, Carnival Films) being cast as the fictional "Whitecross Prison".
 Filming would take place there for a week.

 Shrewsbury Prison was used as the filming location of the prison for series 2 of the ITV drama series Prey.

-In 2017, the prison was used as the filming location for the Young Offenders Institute in which 15-year old Josh Thompson was sent to after being sentenced at Shrewsbury Crown Court to a 12 Month Detention and Training Order by the judge after the jury found him guilty of several counts of arson and hoax calls to the Shropshire Fire & Rescue Service, in the video made by Shropshire Fire & Rescue Service called "It's Too Late Now!".

-In 2018, the prison was used for the location of Prince Charles' prison cell for the Sky One film, The Queen and I.

 In 2019, the prison was used for episodes of Coronation Street featuring Jack P. Shepherd.

 In 2020, the prison features in the final episode of ITV's Bancroft when DCI Elizabeth Bancroft is sent down at the end of the episode.
 The same year, the prison was also used for scenes in the TV drama Time, starring Sean Bean and Stephen Graham, and for scenes in the TV drama Without Sin starring Vicky McClure.

-In 2023, the prison featured in the first episode of ITV's The Hunt for Raoul Moat a TV dramatization of the 2010 Northumbria Police manhunt for Raoul Moat.
+In 2023, the prison featured in the first episode of ITV's The Hunt for Raoul Moat a TV dramatisation of the 2010 Northumbria Police manhunt for Raoul Moat.

 In 2023, the prison was used for the opening scenes in the 5th series of Celebrity Hunted and the Channel 4 reality show Banged Up.